What this page is — and what it isn't

 Edmonton's single adult entry point for both urgent and non-urgent addiction and mental health support.

 These resources do different jobs.
 Some are community supports.
 Some are affordable counselling pathways.
 Some are public intake doors.
 One can help pay for treatment.
-They're not interchangeable — and knowing which one fits where you're starting is half the work.
+They aren't interchangeable — and knowing which one fits where you're starting is half the work.